VeeTheCoder/veethecoder.github.io/README.md

+### `docker build -t vees-portfolio-react-app .`

+Builds the docker image from the Dockerfile for the react app

+### `docker run -p 3000:3000 vees-portfolio-react-app`

+Creates and starts a docker container executing the image that was built and specified

+### `docker compose up`

+Builds the docker image from the Dockerfile for the react app.
+Creates and starts a docker container executing the image that was built and specified

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.